 An estimated 75 percent of cases develop in people 50 years of age or older, though some cases in children have been reported.

-Microscopic colitis may have several different causes, studies suggest there is not one single cause, but a combination of several, setting off an inflammatory response.
+Microscopic colitis may have several different causes, studies suggest there is not one single cause, but a combination of several.
+There is a growing research into microscopic colitis resulting from an abnormal immune system reaction to bacteria from the colon.
+This reacion sets off an inflammatory response.
 Primary contributory factors include:

 - Certain autoimmune diseases, including celiac disease, thyroid diseases, rheumatoid arthritis and psoriasis

 - Medications, including non-steroid anti-inflammatory drugs like aspirin and ibuprofen